Dipeshtwis/curriculum-html-css/portfolio/m8_popup.md

     </p>
 We included a screenshot of Template 5 for reference, but you should follow the template that you chose.
 - You must stick to the design as much as possible (e.g., font, colors, images, tests, margins) using [the templates in Figma](https://www.figma.com/file/l7SqJ3ZfkAKih9sFxvWSR4/Microverse-Student-Project-1?node-id=0%3A1).
-- In order to associate each project with the popup window details, you must use **a JavaScript array to store all the information of the projects**.
+- In order to associate each project with the popup window details, you must use **a JavaScript array to store all of the information for all projects**.
-  - For each project you need to store in a JavaScript object (at minimum): name, description, featuring image, technologies, link to live version, link to source
+  - For each project you need to store the following pieces of data in a JavaScript object, at a minimum: name, description, featured image, technologies, link to live version, link to source.
-  - You need to update the main page so that the projects section is created dynamically with the information of that object (all the HTML of the section is created when the page loads)
+  - You need to update the main page so that the projects section is created dynamically using the information stored in that JavaScript object.
+Remember, all of the HTML in that section is created when the page loads.
-  - After that, you could implement the popup window
+  - After that, you could implement the popup window.

-- **You need to use pair-programming for this project (and we will check if it is reflected in commits).
+- **You need to use pair-programming for this project.
+We will check to make sure that both partners have contributed to the project by looking at the commit history for each project.
 Therefore you need to implement the above features in all of the portfolios in your pair-programming group.**

 ### Need a big picture?